alaudet/hcsr04sensor/README.md

 =====================

 If you don't want to use a sample of readings for error handling, exception handling for faulty cables or pin cleanups I have included a stand alone function that will return a basic metric reading without creating a Measurement object.
-It provides the exact return that is provided  by Rpi.GPIO.
-This allows you to handle all of these things to your own preference in your code.
+It returns the exact one-time reading that is provided  by the sensor and Rpi.GPIO.
+This allows you to handle all of these things to your own preference in your codei.

 See the example basic_reading.py script in https://github.com/alaudet/hcsr04sensor/tree/master/recipes